bds134/hist-382b-mex-span-conquest/hist-382b-mex-span-conq-syllabus.md

 **Essay Due Dates:**

-- First interpretive essay: September 25
+- First interpretive essay: October 7
-- Second interpretive essay: October 30
+- Second interpretive essay: December 2

 The essay questions will be made available to students several days before the in-class essay and will ask you to think broadly and critically about a defined collection of readings that you have already read and commented upon in Perusall.
 You may bring printed or handwritten notes to assist with composition.
 Notes must be on paper and, if multiple sheets are used, must be stapled together or compiled in a notebook or binder.
 Only point-form notes, outlines, citations, and similar textual items are permitted; notes written in prose are NOT allowed.
 All notes will be collected by the instructor at the completion of the assignment.